bcodesido/block_boot/README.md

 # Block Boot

-Block boot that twetts with every new block.
+Block boot that twetts with every new btc block.
 This is not a block explorer.
-Links the blocks to a block explorer.
+Link the blocks to a block explorer.

-<b> Live Version: [twitter.com](https://twitter.com/baxteragu)<b>
+## Configuration

+Move `example-config.json` to `config.json` and set the values according to you.